On the occasion of our club’s second anniversary, no one can say 2016 hasn’t been a busy year for San Diego County Democrats for Environmental Action.

 At the end of 2015 we helped facilitate passage of the city of San Diego’s landmark climate action plan, which calls for a full renewable energy portfolio for the city and an embrace of community choice aggregation (CCA), through the San Diego County Democratic Party central committee.
 The move paved the way for Democratic lawmakers to back the measure at city hall, knowing they had party rank-and-file at their back.

-In January the club facilitated a public meeting of Carlsbad residents opposed to the construction of a mall along Agua Hedionda Lagoon – one of only a handful of remaining such tidal bodies of water in Southern California – thereby galvanizing the movement into a cohesive force which defeated Measure A in February in what was easily the biggest win for the environment in the region since the fight to Save Trestles.
+In January the club facilitated a public meeting of Carlsbad residents opposed to the construction of a mall above Agua Hedionda Lagoon – one of only a handful of remaining such tidal bodies of water in Southern California – thereby galvanizing the movement into a cohesive force which defeated Measure A in February in what was easily the biggest win for the environment in the region since the fight to Save Trestles.

 Since then the club has: